davejlong/mura-music-player/README.md

 ## Future Releases

+- 1.5 - Mura tag to pull a component in as a reusable playlist with tons of settings.
+Mobile playlist for Mura mobile themes
--2.0 - Functionality to create reusable playlists in an administration tool.
+- 2.0 - Functionality to create reusable playlists in an administration tool.